carlosjimenez88M/100-days-of-code/README.md

-# 100 days to code
+# 100 days of code

 My goal with 100 days to code are : combine Software Design with programming and use this to create different pipelines for Machine Learning models.
 As well learn new skills with challenges.